Billing in the context of RCP

 • Interest on amortization, calculated according to the WACC (weighted average cost of capital) for production (set at 3.98% for 2025)

-• Operating and maintenance costs (maintenance, repair and replacement of the installation, installation monitoring and supervision, periodic maintenance, OIBT inspections, installation cleaning, administrative fees, etc.)
+• Operating and maintenance costs (maintenance, repair and replacement of the installation, monitoring and surveillance of the installation, periodic maintenance, OIBT checks, cleaning of the installation, administrative fees, etc.)

-Climkit recommends the flat rate method for obvious simplification reasons.
-Once this method is selected by the owner, Climkit updates the solar tariff annually based on changes in local DSO tariffs.
+Climkit recommends the flat-rate method for obvious simplification reasons.
+Once this method is selected by the owner, Climkit updates the solar tariff annually based on changes in local DSO rates.

 3. Administrative fees

-Administrative fees include all costs related to RCP management, such as meter data readings and transmission, statement generation, consumer billing and collection processing, as well as payment of the grid draw-off invoice.
+Administrative fees include all costs related to RCP management, such as meter data reading and transmission, statement generation, invoicing consumers and managing collections, as well as paying the grid draw-off invoice (Supplier invoice).

-With a service provider such as Climkit, administrative costs for metering and billing are charged directly to consumers.
-Climkit offers meter reading and statement generation (CHF 3.50/month) and, optionally, billing and collections (CHF 6.50/month).
+With a service provider like Climkit, administrative costs for metering and invoicing are charged directly to consumers.
+Climkit offers meter reading and statement generation (CHF 3.50/month) and, optionally, invoicing and collections (CHF 6.50/month).
 See the details of Climkit services for more information.

 4. Meter subscription

-When the owner finances the meters, these investments must be treated like those for production installations.
+When the owner finances the meters, these investments must be treated as production installation investments.
 The lifespan of electronic meters is 10 to 15 years.
 Annual meter costs are calculated via a constant annuity over the amortization period, to which are added the interest defined by the production WACC.

-If installing a meter costs between CHF 200 and 250 for a 10-year lifespan and 4% interest is added, the owner can collect a "meter subscription" of CHF 2.00 to 2.50 per month per meter from consumers.
-Consequently, the purchase of meters by the owner does not increase costs, but rather their investment, without affecting their return.
+If installing a meter costs between CHF 200 and 250 for a 10-year lifespan, and 4% interest is added, the owner can collect a "meter subscription" of CHF 2.00 to 2.50 per month per meter from consumers.
+Consequently, the owner's purchase of meters does not increase costs but rather their investment, without affecting their return.

-In its billing service, Climkit offers to directly collect the meter subscription from consumers on behalf of the owner.
+Climkit offers, within its invoicing service, to collect the meter subscription directly from consumers on behalf of the owner.

 References: